ajtulloch/LaTeX2Markdown/README.txt

 exercise environments that are heavily used for typesetting papers, lecture notes, and other documents.

-As neither Pandoc nor MathJax can deal with these documents, I hacked together a set of regular expressions that can convert a subset of LaTeX to Markdown, and used a few more to convert Markdown to MathJaX-convertible Markdown.
+As neither Pandoc nor MathJaX can deal with these documents, I hacked together a set of regular expressions that can convert a subset of LaTeX to Markdown, and used a few more to convert the sMarkdown to MathJaX-convertible Markdown.

 Example